top of page

 Because nothing says “relax” like a giant needle in your hip and the quiet panic of not knowing how long it’ll last.

-But hey – that's just one girl’s opinion.
+But hey... that's just one girl’s opinion.

-Truth be told, it can get easier... if your treatment’s working, the stars are aligned, and you've bagged yourself a doc who’s worth their weight in anaesthetic.
+If your treatment’s working, the stars are aligned, and you've bagged yourself a doc who’s worth their weight in anaesthetic.
 Not too much to ask, right?

 But for me?
 Most biopsies were brutal.